 Very similar to the 80D.
 Has no headphone input and worse battery life, but is smaller and has a newer processor.

-This camera is extremely nifty and portable; as long as you have one or two extra batteries.
+This camera is extremely nifty and portable; as long as you have an extra battery or two.